torvalds/linux/Documentation/trace/ftrace.rst

 Ftrace is an internal tracer designed to help out developers and designers of systems to find what is going on inside the kernel.
-It can be used for debugging or analyzing latencies and performance issues that take place outside of user-space.
+It can be used for deging or analyzing latencies and performance issues that take place outside of user-space.

 Although ftrace is typically considered the function tracer, it